-Threat and opportunity—this is what defines the future of Australia’s forests and bushlands, our native wildlife and our response to accelerating climate change.
+Threat and opportunity—this is what defines the future of Australia’s forests and bushlands, its unique native wildlife and our response to accelerating climate change.

 Just 50% of Australia’s forests and bushlands remain intact compared with pre-European arrival.1 The other 50% has been either permanently destroyed and replaced with another land use or is classed as degraded forests and bushlands—most of which is previously cleared but regrowing vegetation of different ages.2

 On the one hand, Australia is in the midst of a deforestation and land clearing crisis, with an MCG-sized area of forests and bushlands destroyed every two minutes.3 This is killing tens of millions of native animals each year—including the iconic koala—while harming the land, polluting rivers and damaging the Great Barrier Reef.
 Carbon emissions released by land clearing across Australia are equivalent to about a third of the total emissions released by all of the coal-fired power stations in the country.
 Once native forest logging emissions are included, this is equivalent to at least half the carbon pollution of all Australian coal-fired power stations.